darshanmukunda98/Java-Interview-Prep/out/production/Java-Interview-Prep/HashSet/README.md

 * Exercise 7 - Write a Java program to convert a hash set to an array.
 * Exercise 8 - Write a Java program to convert a hash set to a tree set.
 * Exercise 9 - Write a Java program to convert a hash set to a List/ArrayList.
+* Exercise 10 - Write a Java program to compare two hash set.
+*